Updated May 5, 2020

 If you’re going to promote a product or company in a post and plan to use your affiliate link in the body of the text, make sure any images in the post are attached to your affiliate link.
 Many bloggers include an image, but if a reader clicks on that image, they are only taken to a separate page on your site where your upload is stored.
 Readers are accustomed to clicking on images so make sure yours are linked!

-How to make your own graphics
+Why make your own graphics

-Graphics are important for your blog.
+Images and other graphics are important for your blog.
 They help with branding, break up your text and make your blog nicer to look at.
 Also, people tend to share images quite a bit.